Effective Assessment & Feedback: Making Every Comment Count

 Assess for learning, not for workload — align assessment with intentions and deliver feedback pupils actually use.

 Assessment should drive learning, not drown you in marking.
-This course demystifies assessment and feedback, showing how to align them with learning intentions and give comments that make a difference.
-Grounded in the Education Endowment Foundation’s feedback guidance, you’ll design assessments that inform teaching and provide purposeful written and verbal feedback without over-burdening staff.
+This course demystifies assessment and feedback, showing how to align them with clear learning intentions and give comments that pupils can act on.
+Grounded in the Education Endowment Foundation’s guidance on feedback and assessment, you’ll design checks for understanding that inform teaching and use written and verbal feedback that improves learning without over-burdening staff.

 What to expect